MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/incremental-refresh.md

 ![Incremental refresh for dataflows](media/dataflows-incremental-refresh/dataflows-incremental-refresh-03.png)

-Using incremental refresh in dataflows created in Power BI requires that the workspace where the dataflow resides be in [Premium capacity](https://docs.microsoft.com/power-bi/service-premium-what-is) to run.
+Using incremental refresh in dataflows created in Power BI requires that the workspace where the dataflow resides in [Premium capacity](https://docs.microsoft.com/power-bi/service-premium-what-is) to run.
 Incremental refresh in the Power Apps portal requires Power Apps Plan 2.

 In either Power BI or Power Apps, using incremental refresh requires the source data ingested into the dataflow to have a *datetime* field on which incremental refresh can filter.